 - When were seconds first measured?
 Dutch scientist Christiaan Huygens in 1656 created a pendulum clock that was the first to be able to reliably track seconds.
 Although seconds were used earlier, the clocks were not reliable enough to use seconds consistently.
 And before that people didn’t always agree that the “seconds” were always 1/60 of a minute.

 - What about decimal time?
 Decimal time is dividing the day in to ten hours.
 And each hour into ten parts, and so forth.
-A version of this system was briefly used in Revolutionary France for about a year from September 1794.
+A version of this system was briefly used in Revolutionary France for about a year starting in September 1794.
 China used a decimal time system between 2000 and 1500 years ago that co-existed with a 12/24 hour system.
 And in 1998 Swatch introduced a decimal time system they called “Internet Time” that divided the day into 1000 minutes.
 Only the Chinese system saw any consistent use and no decimal time system is in any current use.
-Decimal time systems have some metric elements, but don’t use a standard base unit.
+Decimal time systems have some metric elements, but don’t have a standardized base unit.